tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ## Supportability

-Supportability is crucial for ensuring the software system is maintainable, adaptable, and scalable, addressing the needs of Human Resources Managers (HRM) and Fleet Managers (FM) both now and in the future.
+Supportability is crucial for ensuring the software system is maintainable, adaptable, and scalable, addressing the needs of Human Resources Managers (HRM) and Vehicle and Equipment Fleet Managers (VFM) both now and in the future.
 This section outlines the key supportability requirements to achieve these goals:

 ### Testability
 * The system must be designed with testability in mind and allow for automated and manual testing.